-- E-mails servers and e-filling system servers are transferred on Microsoft data cloud based in Ireland and Denmark.
+- E-mails servers and e-filling system servers are transferred on Microsoft data cloud based in Ireland.

-- Personal data collected through our website is transferred to servers based in the United Kingdom.
+- Personal data collected through our website is transferred to servers based in England.

-From time to time, we could use your name and contact details to send you either via emails, post, or social media, information or marketing communications relating to our products, services or new events or those of carefully-selected third parties/ sponsors, that we think may be of interest to you.
-We can only do so only with your consent.
+From time to time, we could use your name and contact information to send you either via emails, post, or social media information that we think may be of interest to you, including stories, events, products and services offered by IBL, its subsidiaries and affiliates as well as special offers and promotions and surveys but we can only do so with your consent.

-Your personal data will be stored for as long as required to fulfil the purposes detailed in section 3 and for the period of time required by law.
-To the extent required by law, we will take reasonable steps to destroy or anonymise personal data in a secure manner when we no longer need it for the purposes for which it was collected and retention is no longer necessary for legal or business purposes.
+Your personal data will be stored for as long as required to fulfil our business purposes and for the period of time required by law.
+To the extent required by law, we will take reasonable steps to destroy or anonymise personal data in a secure manner when we no longer need it for the purposes for which it was collected (as set out in section 3 of this notice) and retention is no longer necessary for legal or business purposes.

 Notwithstanding the other provisions of this Section 7, we will retain documents (including electronic documents) containing personal data: